-- d.
+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

+The project will include Curb, Gutter, and Sidewalk improvements on 13th Street.

-No. - e.
+- e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

-The BNSF rail line that serves the industrial park runs adjacent to the project.

-f.
+No. - f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates?

-No vehicular additional trips are expected to result from this project.

-g.
+Based on ITE data, the project is anticipated to generate 220 new daily weekday trips with 18trips (14 inbound/4 outbound) occurring in the AM peak hour and 22 trips (6 inbound/16 outbound) in the pm peak hour. - g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe.

-h.
-Proposed measures to reduce or control transportation impacts, if any:
+If so, generally describe. - h.
+Proposed measures to reduce or control transportation impacts, if any: None proposed.